On behalf of the Matador Involvement Center (MIC), I would like to welcome you to the 2014-2015 academic year at CSUN!

 What do you do first?

 Register for the conference.
 The earlier, the better!
-The only way to register is online.
+The only way to register is online via a link that will be sent directly to each officer of a student club or organization.
 Call the Matador Involvement Center if you are having trouble with the registration form.
 You can also register on the day of the conference, but you will miss out on critical information sent to those who register in advance.

 The MIC website and conference pages will lead you to the information you need.
 If you need more help, e-mail or call Augie Garibay at (818) 677-5111 for more information.